5 Common Failures in Robotic Welding and How to Prevent Them

 Consider using a neck inspection fixture, which tests and adjusts the tolerance of a robotic MIG gun’s neck to the TCP so you can readjust it after an impact or after bending due to routine maintenance.

 Failure No. 4: Broken discs

 In a robotic weld cell, the disc functions as a buffer between the mount and the robot arm.
 It’s designed to be sacrificial; if the torch, mount or robot arm collide, the disc will absorb the bulk of the impact.
-However, the disc can be broken when it’s hit hard enough by the gooseneck or torch mount, so replace it if damaged.
-Set the robot path correctly to avoid gooseneck collisions.
+However, the disc can be broken when it’s hit hard enough by the neck or torch mount, so replace it if damaged.
+Set the robot path correctly to avoid neck collisions.